assembl/assembl/doc/example_debate.rst

             |   |
     16-     |   |-Québec city talk radio says:  Union workers are all lazy bums, good riddance!
             |
-    19-     |-Suzuki says: Maybe, but with the most severe cuts in environmental programs, it's still [K:no good for the environment].
+    19-     |-Suzuki says: Maybe, but with the most severe [N: cuts in environmental programs], it's still [K:no good for the environment].
               |
     20-       |-Harper says:  [L:Federal environmental programs are ineffective] and a waste of money.